-- 4. For all the riders to whom the chequered flag was shown before the interruption, a partial classification will be established at the end of the last lap of the race. - 5.
-For all the riders to whom the chequered flag was not shown before the interruption, a partial classification will be established at the end of the penultimate lap of the race. - The complete classification will be established by combining both partial classifications as per the lap/time procedure. - 7.
-If the results calculated show that less than three laps have been completed by the leader of the race and by all other riders on the same lap as the leader, then the race will be null and void and a completely new race will be run.
-If it is found impossible to re-start the race, then it will be declared cancelled and the race will not count for any Championship. - If three laps or more have been completed by the leader of the race, and all other riders on the same lap as the leader, but less than two-thirds of the original race distance, rounded down to
+- 1. Riders must immediately slow down and return to the pit lane, or as directed by the marshals upon instructions from the Clerk of the Course. - 2.
+If less than three laps have been completed by the leader of the race, then the race will be null and void and a completely new race will be run.
+If it is found impossible to re-start the race, then it will be declared cancelled and the race will not count for any Championship. - If three laps or more have been completed by the leader of the race but less than two-thirds of the current race distance rounded down to the nearest whole number of laps, then the race will be re-started (subject to the provision of Article 10.1.5 below concerning meetings of below National status).

-- the nearest whole number of laps, then the race will be restarted.
-If it is found impossible to restart the race, then the results will count and half points will be awarded in any Championship. - 9.
-If the results calculated show that two-thirds of the original race distance rounded down to the nearest whole number of laps have been completed by the leader of the race, then the race will be deemed to have been completed and full Championship points will be awarded. - Exception: Where a race is interrupted at a meeting of below National Status the Clerk of the 10.
-Course is permitted to decide that the race has been completed or to run a new race over a distance appropriate to the prevailing conditions.
+- 4. If the results calculated show that two-thirds of the original race distance rounded down to the nearest whole number of laps have been completed by the leader of the race, then the race will be deemed to have been completed. - 5.
+Where a race is interrupted at a meeting of below National status the Clerk of the Course is permitted to decide either that a race has been completed or to run a new race over a distance appropriate to the prevailing conditions.

-SECTION 11 RF-STARTING A RACE THAT HAS BEEN INTERRUPTED.
+SECTION 11 RE-STARTING A RACE THAT HAS BEEN INTERRUPTED

-- 11.1 IF A RACE HAS TO BE RE-STARTED, THEN IT WILL BE DONE AS QUICKLY AS POSSIBLE, CONSISTENT WITH TRACK CONDITIONS ALLOWING.
-AS SOON AS THE RIDERS HAVE RETURNED TO THE PITS THE CLERK OF THE COURSE WILL ANNOUNCE A TIME FOR THE NEW START PROCEDURE TO BEGIN WHICH, CONDITIONS PERMITTING, SHOULD NOT BE LATER THAN 10 MINUTES AFTER THE INITIAL DISPLAY OF THE RED FLAG. - 1.
-The results of the first race must be available to the riders before the second part of a race can he started - 2.
-The start procedure will be identical to a normal start with sighting lap(s), warm-up lap etc. - Conditions for the re-started race will be as follows: - 1.
-In the case of the situation described in Article 10.7 above (less than 3 laps completed) All riders may re-start. - 2.
+11.1 IF A RACE HAS TO BE RE-STARTED, THEN IT SHOULD BE DONE AS QUICKLY AS POSSIBLE.

+- 1. The start procedure will be identical to a normal start with sighting lap(s), warm-up lap, etc. - In the case of the situation described in Article 10.1.2 above (less than 3 laps completed) All riders may re-start. - 2.
 Motorcycles may be repaired or changed.
 Refuelling is permitted. - 3.
-The number of laps will be the same as the original race. - 4.
-The grid positions will be as for the original race. - In the case of situation described in Article 10.8 above (3 laps or more and less than two-thirds 4. completed) - 1.
-Only riders who are classified as finishers in the first race may re-start.
-Article 12.3 - 2.
+The number of laps will be determined by the Clerk of the Course. - 4.
+The grid positions will be the same as for the original race. - 3.
+In the case of the situation described in Article 10.1.3 above (more than 3 laps and less than two-thirds completed). - 1.
+Only riders who had completed 75% of the interrupted race may restart. - 2.
 Motorcycles may be repaired or changed.
-Re-fuelling is permitted. - 3.
-The number of laps of the second race will be the number of laps required to complete the original race distance with a minimum of 5 laps. - 4.
-The grid position will be based on the finishing order of the first race. - 5.
-The final race classification will be established according to the position and the number of laps of each rider at the time he crossed the finish line at the end of the last part of the race. - 5.
-Exception: Provisions of Article 10.10 may apply according to the status of the meeting.
-(The discretion of the Clerk of the Course to decide at meetings of lower than National status).
+Refuelling is permitted. - 3.
+The number of laps will be determined by the Clerk of the Course. - 4.
+Competitors will be restarted from a grid based on the finishing order of the previous part of the race.
+The finishing order of the previous part of the race will be the order as of the number of laps completed by the race leader, when the red flag was first shown, less one lap. - The final race classification will be established according to the position and the number of laps each rider has completed at the time he crossed the finish line at the end of the last part of the race.